invaribreak-labs/invaribreak-labs/DEFINING.md

 ## What this framework is

-This work is an invariant-based approach to protocol risk analysis.
+Invaribreak Labs is an invariant-based framework for protocol risk analysis.

 Each analysis focuses on:

 * explicit **assumptions** made by the protocol,
 * **invariants** that are expected to hold under normal operation,
 * **break points** where those invariants fail,
-* resulting **exploit paths** that emerge without violating protocol rules.
+* resulting **exploit paths** that emerge without violating protocol rules or privileged access constraints.

-The goal is to make failure conditions legible and discussable, rather than to enumerate isolated bugs.
+The goal is to make failure conditions legible, discussable, and reusable, rather than to enumerate isolated bugs.

 ## What this framework is not